 4. Be Entertaining

-Guests always love the energy of a live band but tend to want to hear the original artist sing their favorite tunes.
+Guests always love the energy of a live band but it has to be a good one, I suggest searching online for a live band for hire, the reason for this is that many live bands will have videos of themselves that you can view and see if you like their style of music, but not only that you may also get a chance to read some reviews from people that have hired the band in the past that way you can gauge what other people think of the band too.
+There are however some people that want to hear the original artist sing their favorite tunes.
 As a compromise, a bride may hire a dance band but also play DJ’ed music during the breaks, or she’ll arrange to have live music during some parts of the event and recorded music during others.
+What really needs to be on point is the sound systems and audio equipment, researching the best ones and seeing what will fit your wedding venue is important, checking out online sites such as Graham Slee HiFi, will get you to see which equipment will work best.
 Souza suggests combining the best of both worlds — at the same time.
 “We’ve worked with a band called The Infusion Experience,” says Souza.
 “The DJ plays the original music while the percussion players play live.
 It’s a huge crowd pleaser!”

 5. Surprise ’em!

 “Pablo Neruda is the world’s most romantic poet,” sats Bussen.
 “And a modern, pretty paperback edition of his love poems makes a wonderful, lasting guest favor that’s much more meaningful that a bag of Jordan almonds!
 If you buy in bulk, you might get a discount — contact your bookseller directly.
 And don’t forget to add a personalized bookmark thanking your friends and family for sharing your big day with you.”

 Photo Credit: One Love Photo on Snippet and Ink via Lover.ly